jackalope/jackalope-doctrine-dbal/README.md

 Database is created automatically if you specify driver and path ("pdo_sqlite", "jackalope.db").
 Database name is not needed.

 For further details, please see the [Doctrine configuration page](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#connection-details).

+### Oracle

+Disclaimer: There is no continous integration with Oracle.
+Jackalope 1.8.0 was successfully tested by one of our users against `Oracle 19c Enterprise Edition`.
+If you plan to use Jackalope with an Oracle Database, we recommend that you set up the Jackalope test suite to ensure your version of Jackalope and Oracle work together nicely.

+Note: A doctrine middleware is automatically added to the database connection to work around Oracle converting the lowercase table and field names to upper case in its results.

 ## Enable the commands